 Based on the coat of arms, depicting fifteen stars representing the major islands of the nation.
+A very straightforward redesign.

 Simple tricolour flag in the traditional colours.
 Gold represents mineral wealth, green represents natural beauty, white represents peace among the people of Cyprus.